markjprice/cs14net10/docs/ch09-tar-archives.md

 4. In the `WorkingWithTarArchives` project, create a folder named `images` and copy some images into it.

-    - If you are using Visual Studio 2022, then select all the image files, view **Properties**, and set **Copy to Output Directory** to **Copy always**.
+    - If you are using Visual Studio, then select all the image files, view **Properties**, and set **Copy to Output Directory** to **Copy always**.

-> You can download some images from the following link: https://github.com/markjprice/cs12dotnet8/tree/main/code/Chapter09/WorkingWithTarArchives/images.
+> You can download some images from the following link: https://github.com/markjprice/cs14net10/tree/main/code/Chapter09/WorkingWithTarArchives/images.

 5. In `Program.cs`, delete the existing statements and then add statements to archive the contents of a specified folder into a Tar archive file and then extract it into a new folder, as shown in the following code:
 ```cs